 - You will need to connect one output with the splitter and projector with an HDMI cable.

 - Another thing you need to do is connect the soundbar or splitter with an HDMI cable.

 - You must make sure.
 Finally, configure the audio input at your soundbar so that you can hear the sound.

 Should You Connect Your Soundbar To Your Projector?

-Connecting a soundbar and a projector has the advantage of being portable for home theater setups.
+Connecting a soundbar and a projector can be portable for home theater setups.
 However, there are some drawbacks.

-Many soundbars and projectors were not made to be all-in-one devices.
-While many soundbars and projectors can serve this purpose, they may compromise on audio and video capabilities.
+Many soundbars and projectors were made to be only some-in-one devices.
+While many soundbars and projectors can serve this purpose, they may need to improve on audio and video capabilities.
 You can ensure that all your devices are connected to an A/V receiver.

 But!
 These are great options if you need to get your soundbar working without spending extra money immediately.